 Where are we up to?

 Since the Strategy was launched in July 2005, 20 projects have been identified for further development.
-An Indigenous Forestry Unit has been established within the Department of Agriculture and Water Resources to work with indigenous groups, industry and government agencies to coordinate the implementation of the Strategy.
+An Indigenous Forestry Unit has been established within the Department of Agriculture to work with indigenous groups, industry and government agencies to coordinate the implementation of the Strategy.